marciofk/bc-hc-m2/README.md

 * go to the *external-api* folder of this project
 * start the server by executing `npm app.js`
 * you should be able to see a message that the server is listening for requests
 * you should change your app script in *lib/script.js*.
 More specifically, change the value of the constant EXTERNAL\_API\_SERVER to the IP address of your machine.
 Note that any HTTP requests made to localhost, for example, http://localhost:5000/farmer/F1, will not work as expected.
-The most stratghtforward workaround is to get your IP address that is accessible by the container.
+The most straightforward workaround is to get your IP address that is accessible by the container.
 * change the version of your app in package.json
 * redeploy your business network app using the *dist/compile.sh* script.